Northwestern College to host Nursing Mini-Camp

 Jointly presented by the college’s nursing and admissions departments, the camp will serve the needs of both students and parents.
 Activities will include a simulated clinical experience, a campus tour, and a luncheon with current nursing students and faculty.
 Information will be also presented about career opportunities, financial aid and admission at Northwestern.
 A question-and-answer session will follow for both students and parents.

 “For those interested in nursing as a future profession, the Nursing Mini-Camp provides an opportunity to experience aspects of Northwestern College’s nursing program firsthand,” says Dr. Julie Dragstra, chair of the nursing department.
 “It is a fun and informative way to network with nursing students and faculty to learn more about obtaining a B.S.N. degree.”

 Interested high school juniors and seniors must pre-register by Monday, April 17.
 Space is limited.
 The registration form can be filled out and submitted online at www.nwciowa.edu/nursing/mini-camps.
 The form can also be requested from Pam Reints, administrative services manager, at 712-707-7220 or email@example.com.

-Northwestern’s nursing department offers a Bachelor of Science in Nursing degree (B.S.N.) with both a four-year and a RN-BSN option.
+Northwestern’s nursing department offers a Bachelor of Science in Nursing degree (B.S.N.) with both a four-year and an R.N.-B.S.N. option.
 The college’s Nursing Arts Laboratory includes advanced human patient simulators.
-Distinctive features of Northwestern’s nursing program include being based on a biblical model of health and healing, more than 840 hours of clinical experience, multiple opportunities for healthcare-related mission projects, and a biennial study abroad course in Tanzania.
+Distinctive features of Northwestern’s nursing program include being based on a biblical model of health and healing, more than 700 hours of clinical experience, and multiple opportunities for healthcare-related mission projects.

 Northwestern’s nursing program is accredited by the Commission on Collegiate Nursing Education and approved by the Iowa Board of Nursing.